Ocoee Dam No. 1: History

-The rapid growth of industry in Chattanooga in the late 19th century and early 20th century brought an increasing demand for electricity, and the rapid-flowing Ocoee River— which slices through a gorge in the mountains 30 mi east of the city— was considered a prime candidate for hydroelectric power by the region's early electric companies.
+The rapid growth of industry in Chattanooga in the late 19th century and early 20th century brought an increasing demand for electricity, and the rapid-flowing Ocoee River—which passes through a gorge in the mountains 30 mi east of the city—was considered a prime candidate for hydroelectric power by the region's early electric companies.
 In 1910, the C.M.
-Clark Company, an electrical transportation holding firm, formed the Eastern Tennessee Power Company to build two hydroelectric dams on the Ocoee, and market their electricity output primarily to Chattanooga.
-Work on Ocoee Dam No. 1 began later that year, and was completed in late December 1911.
-On January 27, 1912, Ocoee Dam No. 1's four units began commercial operation.
+Clark Company, an electrical transportation holding firm, formed the Eastern Tennessee Power Company to build two hydroelectric dams on the Ocoee and market their electricity output primarily to Chattanooga.
+Work on Ocoee Dam No. 1 began later that year and was completed in late December 1911.
+On January 27, 1912, the dam's four units began commercial operation.
 A fifth unit was added in 1914.
 The five units provided a total capacity of 18 MW.
-Power was distributed primarily to Chattanooga, and also to Knoxville, Nashville, and Rome, Georgia, as well as the aluminum industries in Alcoa.
+Power was distributed primarily to Chattanooga and also to Knoxville, Nashville, and Rome, Georgia, as well as the aluminum industries in Alcoa.
 A coal burning station known as the Parksville Steam Plant was built adjacent to the dam in 1916 to provide generation during periods of low water flow.
 It was last used in 1954.